DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: DyLLM

-The decomposition in \cref{eq:context_decomp} reveals that temporal updates in one step is propagated to the next layer through two channels: (1) updates to token content via ($\Delta V$), and (2) re-routing of attention weights ($\Delta S$).
+The decomposition in \cref{eq:context_decomp} reveals that temporal updates in one step are propagated to the next layer through two channels: (1) updates to token content via ($\Delta V$), and (2) re-routing of attention weights ($\Delta S$).
 Based on the active set $\mathcal{A}_{t-1,l}$ from the previous iteration, we execute a dual-path update strategy (\cref{fig:approximate attention}):

-\begin{itemize} \item \textbf{Salient Path (Exact Row Update).} For tokens $i \in \mathcal{A}_{t-1,l}$, the representation undergoes a significant transition.
-We therefore fully recompute the $i$-th row of the attention score matrix $S_{t,l}$, allowing salient tokens to dynamically update their attention patterns.
+\begin{itemize} \item \textbf{Salient Path (Exact Row Update).} For tokens $i \in \mathcal{A}_{t,l-1}$, the representation undergoes a significant transition.
+We therefore fully recompute the $i$-th row of the attention output matrix $C_{t,l}$, allowing salient tokens to dynamically update their attention patterns.
+As illustrated by the row-sparse path in \cref{fig:approximate attention}, this computation is sparse along the query dimension: only the rows corresponding to salient query tokens are recomputed, while each selected query attends to all key/value vectors.